 If you are interested in exploring the way in which virtualization technology divides a physical server into several virtual servers, we recommend looking up Hypervisor.

 Private: A VPS's resources are separated from others.
 A VPS gives you guaranteed resources that can't be used up or tampered with by anyone else.

 Server: This part is pretty self-explanatory.
 The VPS is a server in itself.

 Get a VPS if (1) you would like more robust security for your website information, (2) you wish to have way more control over your server, (3) you are experiencing too much website traffic to maintain your Shared or Business Hosting package, (4) you want root access to your server, (5) you need a lot of RAM, (6) you are looking for better uptime, or (7) your website users are inputting their credit card information on your site.

-The reason why item number 7 is crucial is because your eCommerce website must be PCI (Payment Card Industry) Compliant, meaning it has to have a high level of security for clients that enter in their sensitive information.
+The reason why item number 7 is crucial is that your eCommerce website must be PCI (Payment Card Industry) Compliant, meaning it has to have a high level of security for clients that enter in their sensitive information.
 A VPS offers a higher level of security than Shared or Business Hosting, so it is a better option in cases like these.

-A VPS is cheaper than a dedicated server, but offers more power, control, flexibility, and speed than Shared Hosting.
+A VPS is cheaper than a dedicated server but offers more power, control, flexibility, and speed than Shared Hosting.

 Advice From Our "Getting Started with Hostwinds" Guide:

 "Choose a VPS when you know you already have a hustling bustling E-Commerce platform with established high-volume traffic.
 Use it for your custom-built app that needs back-end server-software, such as NodeJS, Python, Ruby, and more.
 Furthermore, a VPS is a great place to host your own Game Server, TeamSpeak server, or Automated Trading platform."